If you’re interested in other cultures you might have asked yourself: What can you do to support Aboriginal culture?

 - Donate money.
 Groups like Australians for National Title and Reconciliation (ANTaR) or Aboriginal social justice groups often depend entirely on voluntary donations.
 Support the Aboriginal and Torres Strait Islander Healing Foundation which runs healing programs around Australia.
 Support them regularly—remember your next tax declaration!

 - Do volunteer community work.
 The best way is to support Aboriginal communities directly.
-Contact Indigenous Community Volunteers to find out where and when you can support.
+Here’s a guide to get you started with volunteering.

 - Help with bureaucracy.
 Many Aboriginal people struggle to complete paperwork necessary to receive existing funding for activities or initiatives which would help their people.
 Help them bridge this gap by filling out the forms with them.